 25. This is the right arm of the infant Jesus in a painting, The Modanna of the Rocks by Leonardo da Vinci.
 It is in a gesture of greeting to St. John.
 What else is that hand doing (related to deafness) that took art academics 500 years to discover? [ See Page 16 ]

 26..
 Titian was the greatest Venetian artist of the 16th Century.
 He was known throughout the world as a genius in the use of color.
 Who is the artist who had the honor of being equaled to Titian?
 Hints: He was known as "the Spanish Titian"'

 He was Deaf and mute.
 [See Page 16]

 27. Who was the king who could use his hearing aid only when he was sitting on it?
 [See below]

-29. This young stud sat down at the bar next to this girl and asked her, "Are you deaf?".
+29. He sat down at the bar next to this girl and asked her, "Are you deaf?".
 He knew she wasn't.
 So what's he up to?
 [See page 10]

 30. Who were the two deaf winners of the

 31. If you can't sign at all, how can you instantly become an expert signer?
 (This is NOT a joke).
 [See Page 3]